malaikaaiyar/malaikaaiyar/content/thoughts/oxford.md

 This is me turning my google maps saved list into something more annotated and personal.
 Always open to additions!

 *restaurants*
+- 天天美食 - recently went and have to put this one at the top of the list. genuinely ate so much food -- so yummy and really reasonable prices.
 - Three Thousand Restaurant - big yummy bowls of soup noodles & hotpot!
 - CHICK PEA - great veggie/vegan falafel + bowls! super fresh, nice people who run it
 - Aleppo's falafel - Najars/Rozana/etc are the classic central Lebanese wrap places (and they're awesome), but Aleppo's is significantly better with awesome pickles and super soft, thick, flatbread